Korala: History

 In late December 1999, the 17th claimant Karmapa Ogyen Trinley Dorje fled Tibet through this area.
 In response, China built a border fence immediately after.
 There is a PLA border outpost named "Kunmuja" a few miles on Chinese side, it is the westernmost border outpost in Tibet Military District.
 The outpost was renovated in 2009 to have a modern facility.

 The border was closed in the 1960s.
 However, a semiannual cross-border trade fair remained, during which the border was open to local traders, until the COVID-19 pandemic.
 In 2012, Nepal and China agreed to open 6 more official border crossings, Korala being one of them.
-In July 2016, Nepalese government announced that this border crossing is expected to open, and also expects it to be the third most important crossing between the two countries.
-As of 2022, the border infrastructure on the Chinese side has been completed, Nepali authority is in the process of upgrading the road network.
+In July 2016, the Nepalese government announced that this border crossing was expected to open, and also expected it to be the third most important crossing between the two countries.
+By 2022, the border infrastructure on the Chinese side had been completed, while the Nepali authorities were in the process of upgrading the road network.

 The border crossing opened in 2023.
 Port facilities were built at Lektse on the Chinese side and Nechung on the Nepali side.
 Daily consumer goods, construction materials, electronic materials and clothes are imported to Mustang, while pashmina, agricultural products and yarsagumba are exported to China.